Richard Wayne Snell: Oklahoma City bombing

 He was executed on the same day that Timothy McVeigh carried out the Oklahoma City bombing, which destroyed the Alfred P. Murrah Federal Building.
 Snell had been accused of plotting to bomb the Murrah Building in 1983.
+Fort Smith-based federal prosecutor Steven Snyder told the FBI in May 1995 that Snell wanted to blow up the Oklahoma City building as revenge for the IRS raiding his home.
 Snell abandoned his plan after the rocket launcher he'd been practicing with exploded in his hands.
 He took this as a sign that God didn't want him to go ahead with the plan.
 Snell had repeatedly predicted there would be a bombing on the day of his execution.

 Snell watched televised reports of the Oklahoma City bombing on the day of his execution.
 Reports of his reaction varied, and Snell was either appalled at what he saw or was "smiling and chuckling and nodding."
 One theory holds that Timothy McVeigh committed his bombing in retaliation for Snell's execution.
-McVeigh, however, said that his primary motivation for the bombing was retaliation against the government for its Waco Siege that took place exactly two years prior on April 19, 1993 and the government's handling of the Ruby Ridge crisis.
+McVeigh, however, said that his primary motivation for the bombing was retaliation against the government for its Waco siege that took place exactly two years prior on April 19, 1993, and the government's handling of the Ruby Ridge crisis.
 McVeigh never testified as to why he chose the Murrah Federal Building in Oklahoma City.

 In his last words before being executed, Snell addressed then-Governor Jim Guy Tucker: